huichiayu/nth_mse.github.io/course_materials/MSE590400_Syllabus.md

 ### Required reading materials

 This class has no required book or course pack.
-From time to time we will direct you toward outside online resources, but the main materials will be video lectures, instructor course notes, and software.
+From time to time you will be directed toward outside online resources, but the main materials will be instructor course notes and coding assignment files.

 ### Required materials for class